Fully dressed flies

 Fully dressed flies are elaborate and colorful artificial flies used in fly fishing.
 The most famous of these are the classic salmon flies, which are exquisite patterns made from mostly rare and beautiful materials and feathers, including golden pheasants, toucans, swans, and ivory-billed woodpeckers.
 These flies have been popular in the United Kingdom since the 19th century.
 Fully dressed flies are often meant for display and are not used in actual fishing.
 Many patterns are expensive to tie because of the cost of rare feathers.

 Parts

 Parts of a fully dressed fly, as listed in Kelson's 1895 book, are shown below.

-The key to the figure as explained by Kelson with comments in parenthesis are listed below.
+The key to the figure as explained by Kelson with comments in parentheses are listed below.